Better Baker Club

 • For chewier texture, pull it out a little early and let it finish setting as it cools.

-This is a forgiving bake, but resist the temptation to leave it in too long.
+Resist the temptation to bake it too long.
 Overbaking will give you dry crumbs instead of that gooey, chewy middle that makes this the best cookie cake copycat.

 great american cookie cake recipe